ldv1/ICA_for_demixing_images/README.md

 ```python
 python3 main.py
 ```
-defaults will be assumed, and you get
+Defaults will be assumed, and you get

 ![Demo in 2D](https://github.com/ldv1/ICA_for_demixing_images/blob/master/defaults.png)